zxfr/strokefont_cyrillic/README.md

 **hershey.py,
 hersheydata.py,
 hershey.inx** - updated Inkscape/Hershey Text plugin.
-Adds to the original plugin some new features: text block formatting, input of Cyrillic text in cp1251 encoding instead of koi7, combining of Latin and Cyrillic in a text.
+Adds to the original plugin some new features: text block formatting, input of Cyrillic text in **cp1251** encoding instead of archaic **koi7**, combining of Latin and Cyrillic in a text.

 **font_converter/converter.py** - converts **SFEdit2.exe** output to single stroke font in Inkscape/Hershey Text plugin font format